Overview

 The unfiltered market feed can be very high volume.
 Always apply

 sport_ids, market_ids, or event_ids filters to receive only the data you need.
-This keeps your 256-message buffer from overflowing.Implement automatic reconnection
+On the multiplexed endpoint, queue overflow closes the connection and requires a reconnect plus state recovery.Implement automatic reconnection

 Implement automatic reconnection

-WebSocket connections can drop due to network issues, server deployments, or idle timeouts.
+WebSocket connections can drop due to network issues, server deployments, idle timeouts, or multiplexed queue overflow.
 Always implement reconnection logic with exponential backoff (e.g., 1s, 2s, 4s, 8s, max 30s).
+After

 Use heartbeats for health monitoring